Shirley Walker: Death

+Legacy

-According to fellow composer and friend Laura Karpman, Walker was among the few female composers who managed to make her mark in the highly competitive world of Hollywood scoring: “She’s one of a tiny little group, and was the first one to poke through,” Karpman said.
-“She’s been an incredible mentor to a lot of men and women in Hollywood.
-She was an important role model.”
+According to fellow composer and friend Laura Karpman, Walker was among the few female composers who managed to make her mark in the highly competitive world of Hollywood scoring: "She’s one of a tiny little group, and was the first one to poke through," Karpman said.
+"She’s been an incredible mentor to a lot of men and women in Hollywood.
+She was an important role model."
 Not only did Walker compose, she also conducted, orchestrated, arranged, and oftentimes did all three.
 Walker had an incredible impact not only on the films and television shows she worked on, but also on the musicians she worked with.
-When Warner Bros. hired her in 1990 to supervise the music for Batman: The Animated Series, Walker decided to see if she “could find the next generation of orchestral film composers and give them a chance to do this work,” Walker told Daily Variety in 2002.
-According to a statement by one of more than 30 composers Walker brought in to work on the Batman series, Walker’s “determination to open doors of opportunity for aspiring composers is unrivaled in our industry.”
+When Warner Bros. hired her in 1990 to supervise the music for Batman: The Animated Series, Walker decided to see if she "could find the next generation of orchestral film composers and give them a chance to do this work," Walker told Daily Variety in 2002.
+According to a statement by one of more than 30 composers Walker brought in to work on the Batman series, Walker’s "determination to open doors of opportunity for aspiring composers is unrivaled in our industry."
 Walker not only supported up-and-coming composers in the industry, she also watched over the orchestra and ensured the musicians would not burn out.
 In the DVD commentary for Final Destination, Walker recounts a time when there was a problem with music being recorded for a Disney picture she was conducting.
 The composer and producers were sitting in the control booth, playing back the recordings and bickering, leaving the musicians idle for forty-five minutes.
 Rather than have them be paid to do nothing, the producers suggested to Shirley that they rehearse music not yet recorded.
-Shirley agreed but quietly told the orchestra how she felt this was ridiculous, that she didn’t want them wearing out, and she had a different plan.
-In this particular studio, Shirley was on an elevated platform to where the orchestra was essentially hidden below and only Shirley could be seen from the booth.
+Walker agreed but quietly told the orchestra how she felt this was ridiculous, that she didn’t want them wearing out, and she had a different plan.
+In this particular studio, Walker was on an elevated platform to where the orchestra was essentially hidden below and only Walker could be seen from the booth.
 She utilized this, and knowing that the orchestra couldn’t actually be heard unless recording was in progress, she mimed conducting, waving her arms, pointing to the score, and completely putting on an act for the producers, but all the while telling jokes and keeping things light with the musicians.